Solo goalkeeper drills – Tips to practice on your own

 Goalkeepers must have good reflexes and excellent hand-eye coordination.
 Fortunately, these skills can be trained in various ways, including indoor exercises that you can do at home.

 A great way of practising indoors is to use a reaction ball.
-A reaction ball is just an odd-shaped ‘ball’ that bounces in a random pattern, so it is much harder to track and catch.
-The random pattern makes it an excellent tool for improving your hand-eye coordination and reflexes.
-Reaction balls are commonly used for training in other sports such as hockey, softball, and cricket, but they are also valuable for football goalkeepers.
-In fact, the video that illustrates this section is from a hockey goalkeeper coach.
+A reaction ball is just an odd-shaped ‘ball’ that bounces randomly, making it much harder to track and catch.
+The random pattern makes it an excellent tool for improving hand-eye coordination and reflexes.
+Reaction balls are commonly used for training in sports such as hockey, softball, and cricket but are also valuable for football goalkeepers.
+The video that illustrates this section is from a hockey goalkeeper coach.

 Goalkeeping training indoors – Hand-eye coordination